itk-dev/Urban-media-space/sites/all/modules/contrib/l10n_client/README.txt

 INSTALLATION
 ------------

- 1. Enable the Localization client module at Administer > Site configuration > Modules
+ 1. Enable the Localization client module at Administer > Site building > Modules
  2. Enable two or more languages at Administer > Site configuration > Languages For help with building a multilingual website please check the Drupal